RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

         - Requires at least two parties (consideration)
       - Formal contract: Deeds
         - Must be in writing and comply with legislation (See: Conveyancing Act 1919 (NSW), s 38
-        - Consideration not required –formalities make the deed binding (“signed, sealed and delivered”)
+        - Consideration not required –formalities make the deed binding ("signed, sealed and delivered")
-        - Can be made by 1 person (“deed poll”)
+        - Can be made by 1 person ("deed poll")
     -  Common law does not require contracts to be in writing.
       - Legislation requires certain contracts to be evidenced in writing.
       - Examples